This is the most common question we get at The Wire Guy Electric, so let's skip the fluff and get straight to real numbers.

 Get a Real Quote

-If you want to know exactly what your panel upgrade will cost, reach out to us for a free estimate.
+If you want to know exactly what your panel replacement will cost, reach out to us for a free estimate.
 We'll come look at your setup, answer your questions honestly, and give you a price you can count on.

 (602) 769-7892 · thewireguyelectric.com